0x8BADFOOD/iOS7-makecall-sample/README.md

-JBCall - sample app for calls
+JBCall - sample app for calls on JB iOS7
 =======

 ###  [For Jailbroken devices only!]